plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 exts σ (suc x)  =  rename suc (σ x)
 ```

-We define `subst` mutually with the auxilliary `subst-vec` function,
+We define `subst` mutually with the auxiliary `subst-vec` function,
 which is needed in the case for records.
 ```
 subst-vec : (Id → Term) → ∀{n} → Vec Term n → Vec Term n